radimbig/hospital/README.md

 ### API

-The API can be configured using Environment Variables.
-Create a `.env` file in the `kamsoft` directory or set system environment variables.
+The API can be configured using Environment Variables for some settings.
+However, core configurations like database connection, Azure services, and JWT secrets are managed in the `kamsoft/appsettings.json` file.

 Key environment variables: